-The Cord Meyer Development Company has been very busy cleaning up litter from the vacant property in Forest Hills, carting it far from the sight of the residents.
-A surprising amount had accumulated during the winter.
-The present appearance of the vacant property should be an incentive to the people.
+The Cord Meyer Development Company has been ver busy cleaning up litter from the vacant property in Fores Hills, carting it far from the sight of the residents. surprising amount had accumulated during the winter The present appearance of the vacant property should be an incentive to the people.
 Many of the lots were ploughed, rolled and sown to grass.
 Along Seminole Avenue the vacant corners were planted with flowering shrubs that will add to the beauty of this street.
-A donation that will add to the beauty of this street.
 A donation towards this last work was raised by members of the Women's Club in the Club House zone.
-This zone received the prize recently awarded to the best kept zone.
+This zone received the prize recently awarded to the best kept zone